OWASP/owasp.github.io/pages/projects/projects.md

 OWASP Project Inventory
 All OWASP tools, document, and code library projects are organized into the following categories:

-<strong>Flagship Projects:</strong> The OWASP Flagship designation is given to projects that have demonstrated strategic value to OWASP and application security as a whole.
+<strong>Flagship Projects:</strong> The OWASP Flagship designation is given to projects that have demonstrated strategic value to OWASP and application security as a whole.<br>
-<strong>Lab Projects:</strong> OWASP Labs projects represent projects that have produced an OWASP reviewed deliverable of value.
+<strong>Lab Projects:</strong> OWASP Labs projects represent projects that have produced an OWASP reviewed deliverable of value.<br>
 <strong>Incubator Projects:</strong> OWASP Incubator projects represent the experimental playground where projects are still being fleshed out, ideas are still being proven, and development is still underway.

 <div id='all-projects' class='projects-list'>